-If you have had lymph nodes removed during surgery, or you’ve had radiation therapy, you might experience swelling in your arms or legs—a result of a blockage in your lymphatic system.
+If you have had lymph nodes removed during surgery, or you’ve had radiation therapy, you may experience swelling in the area of your chest, arms, underarms or legs—a result of a blockage in your lymphatic system.
 Treatment can reduce swelling and associated discomfort.

 The lymphatic system drains lymph, a protein rich fluid, from tissue and helps fluid flow back to the circulatory system.
 Lymphedema occurs when that drainage system is blocked and fluid accumulates.

 Untreated lymphedema may lead to weakness, stiffness, pain, numbness, pain, loss of function and impaired body image.
-Lymphedema can range from mild to severe, it can be temporary or permanent and it can occur immediately or several years after your surgery.
+Lymphedema can range from mild to severe, it can be temporary or permanent and it can occur immediately or several years after your cancer treatment with radiation and/or surgery.

-Lymphedema treatment can be effective long after lymphedema in the arms or legs develops.
+Treatment can still be effective long after lymphedema in the arms or legs develops.
 Inspira physical therapists can help patients manage lymphedema through manual lymph drainage, compression bandaging, exercise and education about preventive care.
 The goal of therapy is to decrease the swelling in the arm or leg, assist with compression garment fittings to maintain the decrease in swelling and improve your function.

 If you have lymphedema, there are things you can do to assist in preventing further swelling, pain, numbness and discomfort.

 Heat is harmful to your affected extremity.
 Protect your involved limb and avoid:

 It is best to avoid intense activity of the affected arm, such as cleaning or an exercise program with high repetitions or high weights.
 Avoid lifting heavy packages or luggage with the affected arm.
 Use luggage on wheels or carrying items with the unaffected arm.